marsbit2/marsbit2/README.md

-- 👋 Hi, I’m MARTINS AR (marsbit)
+- 👋 Hi, I’m MARTINS ANIETIE (marsbit)
 - 👀 I’m interested in crypto community management and collab opportunities
-- 🌱 I’m currently learning project signaturing
+- 🌱 I’m currently learning project signaturing and bot optimization
 - 💞️ I’m looking to collaborate on crypto project community management and other advanced project role
 - 📫 You can reach me via my socials @armmartins on X and #Marsbi via Discord
 - 😄 Pronouns: Male